Amin-Golzari-Oskouei/EDICWRN/README.md

-# EDCWRN: Efficient Deep Image Clustering with the Weight of Representations and the help of Neighbors
+# EDICWRN: Efficient Deep Image Clustering with the Weight of Representations and the help of Neighbors

 The EDICWRN file includes the Python implementation of the EDICWRN algorithm presented in:
 A.Golzari oskouei, M.Balafari, C.Motamed "EDCWRN: Efficient Deep Image Clustering with the Weight of Representations and the help of Neighbors", Image and Vision Copmuting, 2021 (submited).